 In a pressure cooker heat the oil on low flame.

-Add the chopped onions and saute for about 5 to 7 minutes till it changes colour to light golden brown.
+Add the chopped onions and saute for about 5 to 7 minutes till it changes color to light golden brown.

-At this point add the green chilli-ginger-garlic paste.
+At this point add the green chili-ginger-garlic paste.
 Stir till the raw smell goes away.
 (About 30 seconds)

 Add the tomatoes and cover the cooker with any lid.
 Let them cook till soft.